GideonBrimleaf/alpcasToDo/README.md

 > `heroku ps:scale web=1`

 Refreshing your browser should bring up your home page and you are up and running in Heroku!

+>Tip - you may still find that the migration exits too early because the dyno capacity on the free tier has been maxed out.
+If this happens try making a trivial change to your project to force a new deploy (with the Heroku web process set to 0), navigate to `App > More > Restart All Dynos` to reset the box.
+Then try to run the migration command.